 Race Staging Area

-Do not travel through the Race Course or down the north shore at any time – THIS WILL RESULT IN RACE DISQUALIFICATION.
+- Travel into the Race Course or down the north shore at any time will result in race disqualification.

-Prepare to race by getting into your lane and start positions.
+- Prepare by getting into the assigned lane and start positions.
+Lane positions are:

 - Lane Two (2): Centre Lane